malciller/dio-domains/README.md

 | `dio` | The engine.
 Trades the instruments in `config.json`. |
 | `dio-dashboard` | Terminal UI.
 Connects to a running engine over the Unix domain socket. |
 | `dio-oracle` | Runs the sizing pipeline offline and prints the decision surface. |

+## Performance

+dio targets high-frequency trading.
+Trading domains pin to performance cores, background work stays on efficiency cores, and real-time `SCHED_FIFO` priority is available through `DIO_TRADING_RT_PRIO` on a dedicated host.
+The strategy interpreter resolves action handlers at load, prewarms guards, and hoists per-cycle closures out of the steady state.
+The OxCaml flambda2 build uses `local_` allocation mode, and CI fails on any compiler alert.

+Latency and allocation are observable through every phase of the cycle:

+- A histogram profiler reports p50, p90, p95, p99, and p999, with a nanosecond
+  tier for sub-microsecond samples.
+- A busy-spin canary detects process-wide stop-the-world pauses and scheduler descheduling that per-domain GC counters miss.
+- Per-cycle GC counters attribute a spike to collector activity or to CPU work.

 ## Strategy files